We built our company

 The procedures layer

 Procedures the brain can run on demand.
 Close the books.
 Triage a refund.
-Run weekly P&L. Reconcile last week's bank movements.
-Each one documented, parameterized, and callable from any agent or any employee with a Claude window open.
+Run weekly P&L. Documented, parameterized, callable.

 🔌